Getting around Rhodes

 The 10 best hotels in Rhodes

-Getting around Rhodes by car
+Travelling around Rhodes by car

-For specific and comprehensive information on travelling by car, see the separate chapter Car rental in Rhodes.
+You’ll find specific and comprehensive information on travelling by car in the separate section ‘Car hire in Rhodes’.

 Public transport – buses

-Central bus station for both carriers
+The central bus station for both operators

-Orange and white buses cover the entire west coast from Rhodes Town to Prasonisi Beach.
+The orange and white buses cover the entire west coast from Rhodes Town to Prasonisi Beach.

 The buses are modern and always well air-conditioned.